AppalachiaInteractive/com.appalachia.legal/about/WhoWeAre.md

 Send us a note at [inquiries@appalachiainteractive.com](mailto:inquiries@appalachiainteractive.com) if you want to engage with what we're doing in any way.

+## Commitment

+We want to create works that deeply engage our audience.
+Money is not the sole focus of our studio.
+There are no ads, no micro-transactions, no pay-to-win, no subscriptions.
+We're awake at night thinking about how to make our work more meaningful — not how to part our audience with their money.
+Our marketing strategy is to make a product so good that you will share it with those around you.

+## Accessibility

+We don't cut corners on accessibility.
+If you aren't able to play our games, please reach out to us at [accessibility@appalachiainteractive.com](mailto:accessibility@appalachiainteractive.com) and we will do everything we can to accomodate you.
+You can read more about our accessibility efforts [here](https://appalachiainteractive.com/accessibility).

 ## Responsibility

 We don't ignore our ethical, moral, and social responsibilities.
 We take it seriously when we represent something in our work — a living being, a place, a culture.
 We recognize that the elements of our world that make their way into our stories, are owed something by us.

 If you want to learn about how we are repaying this debt now, and how we plan to in the future, check out our [causes](https://appalachiainteractive.com/causes).

-## Accessibility

-We dont't cut corners on accessibility.
-If you aren't able to play our games, please reach out to us at [accessibility@appalachiainteractive.com](mailto:accessibility@appalachiainteractive.com) and we will do everything we can to accomodate you.
-You can read more about our accessibility efforts [here](https://appalachiainteractive.com/accessibility).

 ## Respect